 Jewish American Heritage Month

-The latest report by the American Jewish Population Project states that “Los Angeles County has the largest Jewish population of any single US county: 530,000 – 7% of all Jews in the United States.”
+The latest report by The Jewish Federation of Greater Los Angeles states that Los Angeles County has the largest Jewish population of any single US county: 560,000.
+That’s nearly 7% of all Jews in the entire United States!
 Jacob Frankfurt was the first documented Jewish immigrant to arrive to the Puebla de Los Angeles from the East Coast in 1841.
-His journey from Europe to New York to California would be repeated in later years by thousands of Jews.
+His journey from Europe to New York to California would be repeated years later by many thousands of Jews.

 LA County Library is committed to serving the Jewish community and experience with a Judaica Collection, Hebrew, and Yiddish language books at our Culver City Julian Dixon Library.
 Agoura Hills Library houses a Holocaust Collection and Hebrew books for children and adults.
-We also have local Jewish history materials in the Californiana collection.

 For more Jewish local history, check out the Mapping Jewish Los Angeles project developed by UCLA Library and local community archives.
 For more information about Jewish American Heritage Month, please visit the Library of Congress.

 People say the way to the heart is through the stomach, so we’d also like to celebrate Jewish American Heritage Month with you by sharing two delicious recipes from Linda Torn and Montebello native, Dr. Lenora M. Noroski.
 Thank you, Dr. Noroski and Linda!
 Also thank you, Sherry Uribe, for connecting us with them.

 Traditional on Chanukah; lovely on Passover; can be served as a side for dinner or lunch or brunch; great anytime.

 In large mixing bowl, combine the following fresh ingredients:

 - 3 medium russet potatoes, grated